Palaces, Villas and Country Houses

 Even when Jews converted, like Benjamin Disraeli of Hughenden Manor, or married into Christian society, their social networks and family relationships continued to connect them to the Jewish world – whether they celebrated that connection, like Lady Waldegrave of Strawberry Hill, or tried to hide it.
 In a context where the families of the old landed aristocracy still held sway, the country houses of the Jewish elite had a transgressive quality.

-Willesden Jewish Cemetery, where many members of the Anglo-Jewish elite chose to be buried, including those who married in church like Hannah Rosebery (née Rothschild), and those like Sir Herbert Leon of Bletchley Park, who rejected traditional Judaism in favour of secular, rationalist beliefs.
+Willesden Jewish Cemetery (above), where many members of the Anglo-Jewish elite chose to be buried, including those who married in church like Hannah Rosebery (née Rothschild), and those like Sir Herbert Leon of Bletchley Park, who rejected traditional Judaism in favour of secular, rationalist beliefs.